 Passos Manuel Bar – located in the old movie theatre of Coliseu do Porto.
 A bit more alternative but still a great place for drinks and occasional live music.

 Café Lusitano – a gay friendly and alternative café, turns into a bar/ disco after 11pm.
-It is housed in a spacious former grain store and a graphic company, and located closed to Aliados and Galerias de Paris street.
+It is housed in a spacious former grain store and a graphic company, and located closed to Aliados and Galerias de Paris street – more info

 Bar das Cardosas – in Praca da Liberdade is a popular drinking place

 Fé Wine and Club – is another popular, yet more refined drinking place.
-Dance and electronic music. site
+Dance and electronic music. more info

 Porto alternative scene is very rich.
 Of its top prices foundation Serralves is one of the top cultural institutions in the city

 Check trip advisor’s top attractions , and out app for additional content

 Serralves em festa